techtraits/techtraits-blog/_posts/2013-02-17-Monitoring-python-servers-with-pyformance-and-graphite.markdown

 ---
 {% image /assets/images/monitor.jpg style="float:left" alt="Monitor all the things" class="pimage" %}

 I am a strong believer in the [Monitor Everything](http://codeascraft.etsy.com/2011/02/15/measure-anything-measure-everything/) Philosophy.
 There are a glut of tools which will monitor system health, many without requiring any code changes.
 However, these tools generally ignore the most important metrics of all: Application Specific metrics.
 Such tools can tell us that response times are slow or that a particular server instance is using too much memory but not why.
 This is where application specific metrics come in.
 To this end I have made extensive use of [Graphite](http://graphite.wikidot.com/) in conjunction with Coda Hale's [Metrics Library](https://github.com/codahale/metrics) for Java.
 This allows us to collect metrics about anything and everything the system is doing.
 We count, measure rate, measure delay and even look at distributions of events.

 This can sound very resource intensive, for example one of the systems I work with is the backend service for [Simpsons Tapped Out](https://itunes.apple.com/ca/app/the-simpsons-tapped-out/id497595276) for which we have millions of active users and hundreds of server instances.
 We generate approximately fifty thousand unique metric values which are all updated once a minute.
 This can seem prohibitively expensive but one important fact we leverage to our advantage is that we already over-provision our application servers to handle sudden increases in traffic.
 This means there is a lot of  idle computation power and memory at any given time.
 The metrics library we use puts the onus of computing running averages, distributions and storing metrics values on the node themselves.
 Then in a background thread once a minute all metrics stored on a server are sent to graphite in a single request.
 Since all client-serving code is updating metrics in local memory there is no response time implication of using metrics.
 Similarly since metrics are sent to graphite in summarized batched form we are not consuming large amounts of bandwidth.

 Since this approach has been so useful to us I wanted to use a similar setup to report metrics out a Python based project I am working on.
 This article describes the steps necessary to implement efficient metrics collection in python using the [pyformance](https://github.com/usmanismail/pyformance) library.

 # Create Sample Server

 Before we add monitoring lets create a server which we are going to monitor.
 We are going to be using the [Twisted framework](http://twistedmatrix.com/trac/) to create a very simple HelloWorld server, code shown below.
 Run the server and point your browser to http://localhost:8001 and confirm that you get "HelloWorld" as the response.

-{% codeblock Sample Server lang:python %}
+{% highlight python linenos %}
 #!/usr/bin/python
 from twisted.internet import reactor from twisted.web.server import Site